link rel="canonical" href="https://www.lipedema.org"

 Helpful Resources

-Despite initial medical reports from more than 75 years ago, there are no definitive diagnostic tests for Lipedema.
-It is often misdiagnosed as obesity, lymphedema, Dercum’s disease, or chronic venous insufficiency.
-Underlying Lipedema may also be present in patients with these conditions.
-Currently, the only way to diagnose Lipedema is to have a trained physician perform a physical examination with a review of the patient’s medical history (see our Clinician’s Guide to Lipedema for more details).
-However, few physicians are comfortable diagnosing and treating Lipedema because of the lack of diagnostic tests and research-backed treatments.
+Currently, the only way to diagnose Lipedema is to have a trained physician perform a physical examination with a review of the patient’s medical history.
+See our Clinician’s Guide to Lipedema for more guidance on diagnosis.
 Rehabilitative therapy professionals may be confident in distinguishing Lipedema from lymphedema.
 Surgeons who perform liposuction are able to remove fat but may not provide broad or long-term care.
+According to the Lipedema Foundation First Look Report, 1/3 of participants reported their diagnosis came from a surgeon.

 Quality of Life